 Viral pleuritis is most commonly caused by infection with coxsackie B virus.
-Occasionally, echovirus causes a rare condition known as epidemic or Bornholm pleurodynia, manifesting as pleuritis, fever, and chest muscle spasms.
+Occasionally, echovirus causes a rare condition known as epidemic pleurodynia (Bornholm pleurodynia), manifesting as pleuritis, fever, and chest muscle spasms.
 The condition occurs in the late summer and affects adolescents and young adults.

-The primary symptom of viral pleuritis is pleuritic pain; pleural friction rub may be a sign (see Pleural Effusion : Diagnosis).
+The primary symptom of viral pleuritis is pleuritic pain; pleural friction rub may be a sign.

 Diagnosis is suspected in patients with pleuritic chest pain with or without systemic symptoms of viral infection.
 Chest x-ray is usually done.
 Other causes of pleuritic chest pain, such as pulmonary emboli and pneumonia, need to be considered and sometimes ruled out with testing.

-Treatment is symptomatic with oral NSAIDs or a short course of oral opioids if needed.
+Treatment is symptomatic with oral nonsteroidal anti-inflammatory drugs (NSAIDs) or a short course of oral opioids if needed.